shahadathhs/atg-world/README.md

    npm run dev
    ```

-You should now see the IndustrialPlaza website running locally on your machine.
+You should now see the ATG-WORLD website running locally on your machine.
 Enjoy seamless browsing and exploring properties!